 Partly set in Afghanistan, this bestseller by Khaled Hosseini chronicles the friendship of two young boys who fly kites together as children despite vast differences in their social status.
 The story follows the devastating betrayal of one boy by the other and how they age and grow apart over time.
 The Kite Runner shows that while you cannot change your past, you may be able to atone for it.
 But that atonement is rarely easy or complete.
 This beautiful novel follows themes of family and friendship within a tragic international context that shows the pain of those swept up by larger political forces and those who escape.

 To Kill a Mockingbird

 Harper Lee’s masterpiece is still taught in English classes because of its universal themes and ever-relevant lessons about race, class, and gender in the Southern town of the novel’s setting.
 The bestseller still packs a wallop and you won’t get through the story without your heart breaking wide open.
 The story follows a young girl, Scout, as she watches her father, the famous Atticus Finch, defend Tom, an innocent man wrongfully accused of a vicious crime and now perilously endangered.
 The film version is well-loved, though it didn’t win Best Picture.
-Check out these other classic films that missed out on the big prize.
+Pick up one of these 18 classic titles you can read in one day.